BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 construction and design related expert designations, the Pinetta, Florida Construction Expert Directory delivers a superior construction and design expert support solution to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
-BHA provides construction related consulting and expert witness support services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Employing in house assets which include testifying architects, design engineers, construction cost and standard of care experts, the firm brings national experience and local capabilities to Pinetta and the surrounding areas.
+With over four thousand construction, architectural, and engineering related expert designations, the Pinetta, Florida Construction Expert Directory delivers a wide range of trial support and consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides building related litigation support and expert witness services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with in house personnel which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings regional experience and local capabilities to Pinetta and the surrounding areas.

 Construction Expert Witness News & Info